Addiction: Behavioral addiction

 The term behavioral addiction refers to a compulsion to engage in a natural reward – which is a behavior that is inherently rewarding (i.e., desirable or appealing) – despite adverse consequences.
 Preclinical evidence has demonstrated that marked increases in the expression of ΔFosB through repetitive and excessive exposure to a natural reward induces the same behavioral effects and neuroplasticity as occurs in a drug addiction.

-Addiction can exist in the absence of psychotropic drugs, which was popularized by Peele.
+Addiction can exist without psychotropic drugs, an idea that was popularized by psychologist Stanton Peele.
 These are termed behavioral addictions.
 Such addictions may be passive or active, but they commonly contain reinforcing features, which are found in most addictions.
 Sexual behavior, eating, gambling, playing video games, and shopping are all associated with compulsive behaviors in humans and have been shown to activate the mesolimbic pathway and other parts of the reward system.
 Based on this evidence, sexual addiction, gambling addiction, video game addiction, and shopping addiction are classified accordingly.

-Sexual

-Sexual addiction involves an engagement in excessive, compulsive, or otherwise problematic sexual behavior that persists despite negative physiological, psychological, social, and occupational consequences.
-Sexual addiction may be referred to as hypersexuality or compulsive sexual behavior disorder.
-The DSM-5 does recognize sexual addiction as a clinical diagnosis.
-Hypersexuality disorder and internet addiction disorder were among proposed additions to the DSM-5, but were later rejected due to the insufficient evidence available in support of the existence of these disorders as discrete mental health conditions.
-Reviews of both clinical research in humans and preclinical studies involving ΔFosB have identified compulsive sexual activity – specifically, any form of sexual intercourse – as an addiction (i.e., sexual addiction).
-Moreover, reward cross-sensitization between amphetamine and sexual activity, meaning that exposure to one increases the desire for both, has been shown to occur preclinically and clinically as a dopamine dysregulation syndrome; ΔFosB expression is required for this cross-sensitization effect, which intensifies with the level of ΔFosB expression.

-Gambling

-Gambling provides a natural reward that is associated with compulsive behavior.
-Functional neuroimaging evidence shows that gambling activates the reward system and the mesolimbic pathway in particular.
-It is known that dopamine is involved in learning, motivation, as well as the reward system.
-The exact role of dopamine in gambling addiction has been debated.
-Suggested roles for D2, D3, and D4 dopamine receptors, as well as D3 receptors in the substantia nigra have been found in rat and human models, showing a correlation with the severity of the gambling behavior.
-This in turn was linked with greater dopamine release in the dorsal striatum.

-Gambling addictions are linked with comorbidities such as mental health disorders, substance abuse, alcohol use disorder, and personality disorders.

-Risk factors for gambling addictions include: